zeckdude/javascript-skills-test/README.md

 # Todos

-If you have any suggestiong to improve this repo, check out the [issues](https://github.com/zeckdude/javascript-skills-test/issues) for details, pull requests welcome!
+If you have any suggesting to improve this repo, check out the [issues](https://github.com/zeckdude/javascript-skills-test/issues) for details, pull requests welcome!